arthi2900/app1/docs/prd.md

 - Role-based Access Control setup
 - System configurations (exam duration, evaluation policy)
 - Permission management\n- User profile editing and suspension management
+- **Cross-school visibility**: Admin can view and manage all schools and users across the entire system

 ### 2.2 Principal
-- Teacher management (within assigned school)
+- Teacher management (within assigned school only)
-- Exam schedule approval
+- Exam schedule approval (within assigned school only)
-- Student report viewing (within assigned school)
+- Student report viewing (within assigned school only)
-- Teacher performance monitoring
+- Teacher performance monitoring (within assigned school only)
 - Profile editing capability
 - Linked to specific school from school master list
+- **School-based isolation**: Can only view and manage users (teachers and students) from their assigned school

 ### 2.3 Teacher
+- Question creation (for assigned school only)
-- Question creation\n- Question paper preparation
+- Question paper preparation (for assigned school only)
+- Exam conduct (for assigned school only)
-- Exam conduct\n- Student performance viewing (within assigned school)
+- Student performance viewing (within assigned school only)
 - Profile editing capability
 - Linked to specific school from school master list
+- **School-based isolation**: Can only view and interact with students and other teachers from their assigned school

+### 2.4 Student
-### 2.4 Student\n- Exam participation
+- Exam participation (for assigned school only)
-- Result viewing
+- Result viewing (own results only)
-- Access to past exam reports
+- Access to past exam reports (own reports only)
-- Profile editing capability
-- Linked to specific school from school master list
+- Profile editing capability\n- Linked to specific school from school master list
+- **School-based isolation**: Can only view exams, results, and classmates from their assigned school

-### 2.5 User Profile Information
+\n### 2.5 User Profile Information
 All users (Admin, Principal, Teacher, Student) will have the following profile information:
-- User name
-- Email address
+- User name\n- Email address
 - Role\n- School name (mandatory field, selected from dropdown list populated from School Master)
 - Contact number
 - Profile picture (optional)\n- Account status (Pending Approval/Active/Suspended)
 \n## 3.
 School Management Module

-### 3.1 School Master
-Admin can create and manage schools with the following details:
+### 3.1 School Master\nAdmin can create and manage schools with the following details:
 \n#### 3.1.1 School Information Fields
 - School Name (unique, mandatory)
 - Assignment (optional, selected from existing School Name)\n- School Address (mandatory)